Woodiik/Blog-test-task/README.md

 # Blog App

+Welcome to my Blog App.
+If you want to start - you need to Sing Up, and after that, you can se posts of other people, or add your own post.
+Also you can add and adit your profile information.

 ## Run Locally

-Here you can became our user.
-You need to Sing Up, and after that, you can se posts of other people, or add your own post.
-Also you can add and adit your profile information.

 Install dependencies